dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

       - Select by simple field names.
       - Select specific attributes and/or relationhips.
       - Have default attributes (and/or relationships):
-        - Probably API simply default to all attributes (and no relationships(?))--UI can have its own defaults.
+        - Probably API simply defaults to all attributes (and no relationships)--UI can have its own defaults.
         - But what about having different defaults for different predefined filterings?
 All on UI side?
       - (Per entity type.
 Affects all resource objects, regardliness of where (main primary data, primary data's related ovbjects, "included's objects).)
     - Possibly, allow pseudo-submember references:
-      - To select members of values that are JSON objects (e.g., if timestamps carry both milliseconds numbrer and string ).
+      - To select members of values that are JSON objects (e.g., if timestamps carry both milliseconds numbrer and string).

   - Sorting: